KaushalKrishna/clustering_NGO/README.md

 Our job is to categorise the countries using some socio-economic and health factors that determine the overall development of the country.
 Then we need to suggest the countries which the CEO needs to focus on the most.

-project file - `NGO - clustering.ipynb`
+project file - `NGO - Clustering.ipynb`